KaliedaRik/scrawl-canvas-website/README.md

 CSS markup for the content copy is inlined; use of Tailwind classes is encouraged.

 ### Other content
 Not all the code required for the site is held in this repository.
-The code for the following directories nereds to be copied over (manually) from the [Scrawl-canvas GitHub repository](https://github.com/KaliedaRik/Scrawl-canvas) each time a new release of the library is created, documentation is improved, or new demo tests added: `/demo, /docs, /min, /source`.
+The code for the following directories needs to be copied over (manually) from the [Scrawl-canvas GitHub repository](https://github.com/KaliedaRik/Scrawl-canvas) each time a new release of the library is created, documentation is improved, or new demo tests added: `/demo, /docs, /min, /source`.

 Download files are (manually) generated from the `/min` directory of the SC repository.